 Search PubMed literature for recent research articles

-Notes: Before pregnancy obesity: mother's pre-pregnancy body mass index classified as obese (BMI greater than 30.0).
+Notes: Obese before pregnancy: mother's pre-pregnancy body mass index categories are as follows: underweight (less than 18.5); recommended (18.5-24.9); overweight (25.0-29.9); obese (greater than 30.0).
 For more information about the availability of PRAMS data by state and year, refer to the Calculations page.

 In Washington in 2019, 25.2% of mothers had a pre-pregnancy body mass index (BMI) classified as obese.